 - In very strong wind if the kite is too nervous

-- Tune the kite to fly slower:
+- To fly slower:

 - While learning